Jurinf/Jurinf/README.md

 * 🌍  I'm based in Germany
 * 🔞  I'm 18 years old
+* 👨‍💻  I'm starting with leetcode
+* 💻  I'm starting with linux
 * 🧠  I'm learning all the skills below
-* 👨‍💻  I'm starting with leetcode

 ### Skills